Special Flood Hazard Area (SFHA) Building Restrictions

 Flood Protection Improvements

-Most of the area's existing flood control facilities, including levees, are maintained to provide the currently required level of flood protection.
-However, stricter standards from the federal and state governments are likely to necessitate additional improvements for some levees and will require some property owners to purchase flood insurance.
+Most of the area's existing flood control facilities, including levees, are maintained at the current required level of flood protection.
+However, stricter standards from the federal and state governments are likely to necessitate improvements for some levees and will require some property owners to purchase flood insurance.
 A higher level of long-term flood protection will ultimately be required in our urban areas to guard against historically infrequent, but potentially severe, high-water events.

 Additional Flood Information